jalvesaq/vimcmdline/README.md

 ## Options

-Below are examples of how to set the options in your *vimrc* or *nvimrc*:
+Below are examples of how to set the options in your *vimrc*:

 ```vim
 let cmdline_vsplit = 1        " Split the window vertically